PatrickAlphaC/nextjs-nft-marketplace-thegraph-fcc/README.md

+# Important update!
 > !Update!
 > As of May 31, 2024.
 We are no longer supporting this repo/tutorial.
+You can still follow the course, but it's a little stale.
 > Please visit [Cyfrin Updraft](https://updraft.cyfrin.io/) and stay tuned for a new full-stack course slated for 2024!